KaiChen9909/margnet/README.md

 This is the code repository of MargNet.
 The necessary code for the paper is all included in this repository.

 ## Method Introduction
-We construct a new deep learning method for DP tabular data synthesis.
+We construct a new neural network-based method for DP tabular data synthesis.
 The detailed code of MargNet is in fold `method/MargDL`.
-This method applies an adaptive marginal selection framework, and apply it to deep neural networks.
+This method applies an adaptive marginal selection framework and fits the selected marginals with neural networks.

 ## Quick Start